 If the name of insolvency professional is not proposed by the debtor or creditor in the application for bankruptcy then in such a case the adjudicating authority shall instruct the board to nominate an insolvency professional to act as bankruptcy trustee.
 The above instruction shall be made within a period of seven days from the date of receipt of an application for bankruptcy.
 The board shall on receipt of the above instruction nominate an insolvency professional to act as a bankruptcy trustee within a period of ten days of receipt of instruction form the adjudicating authority.

-The bankruptcy trustee as pre proposed or nominated by the adjudicated authority shall be duly appointed by the adjudicating authority as a bankruptcy trustee to head forward the bankruptcy process in time-bound manner.
+The bankruptcy trustee as pre proposed or nominated by the adjudicated authority shall be duly appointed by the adjudicating authority as a bankruptcy trustee to head forward the bankruptcy process in a time-bound manner.

 Once confirmation or nomination of the bankruptcy trustee is received by the adjudicating authority it shall thereafter within a period of fourteen days pass bankruptcy order.
 On passing the bankruptcy order the adjudicating authority shall forward the copy of the application for bankruptcy along with a copy of the bankruptcy order to the bankrupt, creditor and the bankruptcy trustee.